At the University of Redlands, students can pursue their passions and potential.

 Prepare for the rest of your life

 Redlands will play a key role in your success both before and after graduation.
-Professors will not only advise you on how to meet your goals but will also grant you access to their broad academic and professional networks beyond Redlands.
-Upon graduation you’ll join the University’s extensive alumni network, including many who are among the world’s most sought-after professionals and community members.
+Professors will not only advise you on how to meet your goals but will also put you in touch with their broad academic and professional networks beyond Redlands.
+Upon graduation you’ll join the University’s extensive alumni network of more than 50,000, including many who are among the world’s most sought-after professionals and community members.
 Former Redlands students have been hired at Apple, Boeing, Google, J.P.
 Morgan Chase, and other well-regarded employers.
-Casey McGrath ’14, a Physics and Math major who won the prestigious Goldwater Award in 2013, spent a summer in Switzerland working at CERN, the world’s most famous laboratory and home of the Large Hadron Collider.
-He is now studying gravitational physics in the PhD program at the University of Wisconsin—Milwaukee.
+Casey McGrath ’14, a Physics and Math major who won the prestigious Goldwater Award in 2013, spent a summer in Switzerland working at CERN, one of the world’s most famous laboratories and home of the Large Hadron Collider.
+He is now studying Gravitational Physics in the PhD program at the University of Wisconsin–Milwaukee.

 Support for international students

 The University of Redlands is located on 160 acres in the city of Redlands, California (population 70,000).
-The spacious campus includes a unique blend of Greek, Spanish, and modern California architecture, hundreds of palm trees, and red tile roofs.
+The spacious campus includes a unique blend of Greek, Spanish, and modern California architecture, and hundreds of palm trees.
 Overlooking the campus are the two highest mountains in Southern California, which rise to more than 3,352 meters.
 The University is just over an hour’s drive from Los Angeles, as well as Southern California’s renowned coastal beaches and premier desert resorts.

-Type of School: The University of Redlands, founded in 1907, is a private, coeducational liberal arts university.
+Type of SCHOOL: The University of Redlands, founded in 1907, is a private, nonprofit, coeducational liberal arts and professional university.

 Size of Campus: 160-acre residential campus